Sisu: As a psychological capacity

 Sisu is a term which dates back hundreds of years.
 It is described as being integral to understanding Finnish culture.
 It is a term for going beyond one's mental or physical capacity, and is a central part of the country's culture and collective discourse.
-However, hardly any empirical research has been done to explore the meaning of this construct as a possible psychological strength resource, and it has long seemed to have a somewhat elusive nature.
+However, hardly any empirical research has been done to explore the meaning of this construct as a possible psychological strength resource, and it has long been difficult to precisely define in psychological or sociological terms.
 It has usually been studied as a cultural component among Finns and Finnish Americans, but as a psychological construct long remained under-researched and poorly defined.

 According to folklore researcher Matti Kuusi, the concept of "Finnish sisu" was born in 1912 at the Summer Olympics in Stockholm; in his 1989 non-fiction book Möykkyjä ja neulasia, Kuusi describes: "At that special moment, when Hannes Kolehmainen passed Frenchman Jean Bouin with a smile on the final stretch of the 5,000-meter race, it felt like a new element had been discovered: a Finnish force of nature that had no name but existed."
 In Finnish literature, "Finnish sisu" is first mentioned in the 1917 novel Kerran kesällä by Joel Lehtonen.

 As early as the 1940s, attempts were made to grasp the essence of sisu.
 The Finnish newspaper Uusi Suomi reached out to its audience for their definition of sisu, and conducted a contest.
 Uusi-Suomi wrote: "All of us somewhat know what sisu is... [it] has for long been a topic for discussion here in Finland and abroad.
 But how do we describe and define what sisu really is?"
 The quest to define the essence of sisu has evidently been around for almost a century.
 More recently, William R. Aho, professor emeritus of sociology at Rhodes College, said "we need a good deal of organized, systematic scientific research to discover the scope and depth of sisu, geographically and situationally, and the depth and strength of both the beliefs and behaviors surrounding and emanating from sisu."

 Research that began in 2013 sought to offer more precise language for discussing the term.
 While examining sisu within the psychological framework, it sought to render it less elusive as a construct by giving it an easily citable definition rooted within the field of positive psychology.
 Sisu as a psychological power potential was introduced for the first time at the 3rd World Congress on Positive Psychology in Los Angeles on 29 June 2013.
 In the study, sisu is described as a psychological key competence which enables extraordinary action to overcome a mentally or physically challenging situation.
 Sisu also contributes to what has been named the action mindset: a consistent, courageous approach toward challenges which at first seem to exceed our capacities.
 Sisu, as measured by the Sisu Scale questionnaire, has been established in contemporary psychological research as a strong correlate with well-being and stress.
 The Sisu Scale is composed of harmful and beneficial sisu.